Div685/youtube-video-player-page/README.md

 ## Youtube-Homepage

-Simple Youtube Homepage Using HTML & CSS
+Simple Youtube video player page Using HTML & CSS.
+The main goal for this project was to clone [youtube video player page](https://www.youtube.com/watch?v=V74l_zS1x8E) using HTML and CSS.
+The Full description for this project can be found [here](https://www.theodinproject.com/paths/full-stack-javascript/courses/html-and-css/lessons/embedding-images-and-video)

 ## Built With